kunztr/InterviewQuestion/README.md

 - `/` The root contains several files that are needed to run a basic web server.
 You can edit these if you want, but there shouldn't be any need.

 - `/stylesheets` contains some basic styling to get you started.
-Feel free to improve the styling if you want.

 - `/scripts/test_data` contains the data that will need to be shown.
 You can look here to see how the data is structured.